SweepsKings Logo

 Fortune Coins Info

-Games from licensed providers – Even though sweepstakes casinos aren’t licensed, the top sites have games from licensed providers like Pragmatic Play, BGaming, Kalamba, and Novomatic.
+Games from licensed providers – Even though sweepstakes casinos aren’t licensed, the top sites have games from licensed providers like 3 Oaks, BGaming, Kalamba, and Novomatic.
 I personally refuse to play sweepstakes games that haven’t been tested; otherwise, you could find yourself being scammed by rigged games.
 McLuck is my pick in terms of providers, with over 30 to choose from!

 Conducts KYC – Even though KYC is annoying, all legit sweepstakes casinos are mandated by law to check that you are 18+ and don’t reside in a restricted state.
-BCGame.us has a very smooth KYC process.
-It only took me a few minutes to get my account verified.
+Sweet Sweeps has a very smooth KYC process; it only took me a few minutes to get my account verified.

 Satisfactory amount of free Sweeps Coins – Sweepstakes casino sites are legally obligated to give away free SC.
 The site should have a no-deposit bonus, first purchase offer, daily login promo, referral bonus, and mail-in bonus.
 In my opinion, Stake.us has some of the best promotions, including a 25 SC no deposit bonus and rakeback!